-Approved format(s) for proof of vaccination for entry into a given country may vary.
+Approved format(s) for proof of vaccination may vary.
 Therefore, we recommend that travelers take steps now to obtain their state-held electronic record while safeguarding their white CDC vaccine card provided on vaccination.

 The CDC maintains a list of state immunization record services, including the Virginia Department of Health’s Division of Immunization, which houses the Virginia Immunization Information System (VIIS).